alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Integration

+- **Encryption helpers**: Environment variables to store secrets securely for use with Lambda functions.
+Lambda always encrypts environment variables at rest.
 - **Event source mapping**: AWS Lambda resource that reads from an event source and invokes a Lambda function.
 Services supported Amazon Kinesis, Amazon DynamoDB and Amazon Simple Queue Service.
 - **Lambda@Edge**: functions can only be created in the us-east-1.